© Tom Humpage

 Ice climbing

 If you want to try something different in Les Arcs other than hitting the slopes then why not try ice climbing.
 Whether you are an experienced climber or a beginner you can have a go at ice climbing.
 Try the man made ice climbing wall or tackle some of the natural ice waterfalls and glaciers.
 These form in the valley of Champagny le Haut where some climbing routes are accessible depending on climatic conditions plus there's a huge purpose built ice climbing tower over there where competitions are held during winter, and anyone can give it a try.
-There are a few adventure companies & mountain guides who offer ice climbing lessons and guides, for beginners and experts.
+There are a few adventure companies and mountain guides who offer ice climbing lessons and guides, for beginners and experts.

 Culture and guided tours in Les Arcs